katlings/pycon-gemma/README.md

 The board reads one character at a time and sends it over the USB connection to the server, which displays the message that has been collected so far.
 Once the message is complete, long-press the 'tap' plate to send a tweet!

-The board recognizes the [International Morse Code](https://en.wikipedia.org/wiki/Morse_code) alphabet, as well as a number of custom 6-tone characters corresponding to special characters.
+The board recognizes the [International Morse Code](https://en.wikipedia.org/wiki/Morse_code) alphabet, as well as a number of custom 6-tone patterns corresponding to special characters.
 The full dictionary is in [morse.py](server/morse.py).